petrovs12/PublicPersonalKnowledgeBase/vault/child development.Baby Shopping List.md

 Also consider buying some [baby swaddles](https://www.amazon.de/gp/product/B08DG66XWC/ref=ppx_yo_dt_b_asin_title_o06_s02?ie=UTF8&psc=1).
 We bought some, but practically used only the ones w/ the snoo.

 2. Books - we read very little, but I do recommend [Emily Oster's books](https://www.amazon.co.jp/s?k=emily+oster&crid=6IVPRSTBTOZC&sprefix=emily+oster%2Caps%2C259&ref=nb_sb_noss_1).
 We are using a lot of the advice there.
 It appeals to me cause it's short and it has a lot of meta-analyses of papers and help you ease your anxiety specifically about breastfeeding and so.
+She now has a [blog, which is pretty nice too](https://emilyoster.substack.com/).
 I went trough first 5 chapters of [Baby 411](https://www.amazon.de/-/en/Ari-Brown/dp/1889392618/ref=sr_1_1?crid=7LR0P02PBXVG&keywords=baby+411&qid=1643489049&sprefix=baby+411%2Caps%2C100&sr=8-1), it's great, then used rest for reference